 What is a shelfmark?

 A shelfmark is a set of letters and numbers on the spine of a book or journal which indicates where the item is shelved in the Library.
 For example, A History of Northern Ireland has the shelfmark of DA973 HENN.
 Books are shelved according to their shelfmark.
 Each shelf is clearly labelled.
-You will find the shelfmark by searching QCat Library catalogue.
-There are dedicated catalogue computers in all Queen's Libraries.
+You will find the shelfmark by searching the Library catalogue.

 Can't find the answer you need?